21 Chester Place

 Well, no….and yes!

 First off let me state that I am just a fan of the 60’s TV show.
 I don’t claim to be an expert and some facts regarding the house I still don’t know, so I am always open to suggestions or comments.
 This site is a work in progress and as certain facts are discovered, some of the information does change from time to time.
-I researched and created this site because I love the house so much, but also to help keep the memory of this famous house alive.
+I researched and created this site because of my infatuation with the house, but also to help keep the memory of this famous house alive.

 I’d like to thank and recommend Don Sloper’s book, called Los Angeles’s Chester Place “Images of America.”
 I’m glad that I decided to read his book on the famous gated community before I embarked on this journey.
 Learning about the homes within and the surrounding area gave me a good foundation to start from.
 I have included a few pictures from Sloper’s book and credited him in the photo descriptions.
 I hope he does not mind, and I hope that he would consider this good advertisement for his book.